Milan-Treh4n/DAT5501_Repo/Fitting and forecasting activity/README.md

-# Fitting and forecasting activity — Beginner guide
+# Fitting and forecasting activity

 This folder analyses global life expectancy using polynomial regression models (orders 1–9).
 It performs two main tasks: